TayyubaK/SQL-Project/QA.md

 	mg.city,
 	tmp_alls_products.v2productname
 )
---Output without any WHERE condition --> 30 --Agreement between both queries
+--Output without any outer SELECT/WHERE condition --> 30
+--Agreement between both queries

---Add in the WHERE condition at the end and that's why the result set output is 22 WHERE top_prod_rank=1
+--Add in the outer SELECT/WHERE condition.
+Final result set should reduce to 22 when rank condition is added.
+WHERE top_prod_rank=1;
 --Output --> 22
 ```
 * SELECT query gives the final result of product counts ranked #1.
 Result set has 22 rows.
 This matches the row count of CTE 'rank_tbl' when the condition 'WHERE top_prod_rank=1' was added.